You are welcome to go through our tutorials but please keep in mind that as we rely on community PRs for maintainance they may be out of date.

 You should be able to try out most things in the PHP tutorials with any online PHP tool.
 Some are limited by whether you have full control of the HTML, or whether other features are available, like a filesystem or database.

-PHPFiddle.org is a simple and well featured way to try out PHP.
-It is able to serve a full web page, and even provides MySQL database access if you set up a login.
+phphub.net/sandbox/ is a simple and feature-rich way to try out PHP.
+It even provides MySQL database access.

 Installing on your machine